Health Sciences

 Projections: This occupation currently employs 580 people in the state.
 In the next ten years, employment for this occupation in Nevada is expected to increase by 19%.

-Learn more about a career as a Veterinary Technician
+Learn more about a career as a Veterinary Nurse

 Wage Disclaimer: Wage estimates are based on Occupational Employment Statistics and the American Community Survey.
 Wage estimates are also affected by county-level Economic Modeling Specialists Intl.
 (EMSI) earnings by industry.
 Required education level for indicated wage and employment trends available from O*NET OnLine.